diff3/cMangos-tbc-docker/README.md

 The compile container will build everything needed to run the server.
 You can make some configurations in the **compile/compile.env** file.
 As default it will compile mangosd, realmd with playerbot and ahbot.
 It will also build all tools to extract data from the client.
     You can change how many cores your prosessor got on the env file.
 Default is 8.
-More cores means faster compile progress.
+More cores means faster compile time.
 In linux you can use **cat /proc/cpuinfo | grep "processor"| wc -l** to check how many cores you got.